 Lucy Hopwood, NNFCC’s Lead Consultant for Bioenergy & Anaerobic Digestion, said: “Feedstock is the key to future expansion.
 There’s concern about food waste availability with suggestions that we’re rapidly closing the waste treatment capacity gap.
 However, when you look at the figures they suggest otherwise.
 Only 2 million tonnes of the reported 16 million tonnes of food waste generated every year in the UK is currently treated through AD.
 The issue here isn’t availability – it’s accessibility.”

 She added: “Similarly, agricultural wastes, such as manures and slurries, are still a relatively untapped resource – fewer than 1 million of the 90 million tonnes generated are being treated through AD.
-This isn’t an accessibility issue, it’s an economic one.”
+This isn’t an accessibility issue, [complying with the UK biogas energy targets is] an economic one.”

 PRESS RELEASE: “Green Vegetables Gas Up!”